oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 *   If the user wants to remove the other reports installation
     -   "Saved Reports" can be migrated to the new installation ,by following the steps of export and import saved reports, according to the Jasper documentations .
-*   Only after that run on the old machine:
+*   Only after that run on machine A:

       service ovirt-engine-reportsd stop
       yum remove ovirt-engine-reports